Watermelon and Tuna Crudo

 No pantry pages have been written yet for any of the ingredients in this recipe.
 Like to see one?
 Let me know in the comments below or by email.

-*The crudo itself is gluten-free, but you’ll obviously have to choose serving crackers or bread accordingly.
+*The crudo itself is gluten-free, but you’ll obviously have to choose any crackers or bread you serve accordingly.

 Recent Italian Recipes